ahmedCoder12424/cse15l-lab-reports/LabReport3.md

 ## 1. -l

 This option outputs path of files with matching string.
-This is helpful because in the output file, we simply which files contain the word rather than all the content of the files.
+This is helpful because in the output file, we simply find which files contain the word rather than outputting all the content of the files.

 ### Example #1

+In this example, we are finding all files that contain the world Malaysia.
+Using the `-l` option here shows the list of files containing the word.
+If we had excluded the option, then the all the content of each file would be displayed which would be much less readable.

 __command:__
 ```